tsface/OAP/oap-cache/oap/docs/Developer-Guide.md

 make -j$(nproc)
 sudo make install -j$(nproc)
 ```
 - arrow-plasma-0.17.0.jar
+   arrow-plasma-0.17.0.jar is provided in maven central repo, you can download [it](https://repo1.maven.org/maven2/com/intel/arrow/arrow-plasma/0.17.0/arrow-plasma-0.17.0.jar) and copy to `$SPARK_HOME/jars` dir.
-   change to arrow repo java direction, run following command, this will install arrow jars to your local maven repo, and you can compile oap-cache module package now.
+   Or you can manually install it, change to arrow repo java direction, run following command, this will install arrow jars to your local maven repo, and you can compile oap-cache module package now.
 Beisdes, you need copy arrow-plasma-0.17.0.jar to `$SPARK_HOME/jars/` dir, cause this jar is needed when using external cache.

 ```
 cd $ARROW_REPO_DIR/java